pardot/api-docs/docs/index.md

 2. Must use HTTP `POST`
 3. Must contain the `email`, `password`, and `user_key` for the Pardot user account that will be submitting API requests

 Login requests that meet these criteria will be granted an API key.

 API user keys are available in Pardot under **{your email address} > Settings** in the API User Key row.
 If you need assistance in acquiring your user key, contact your Pardot support representative.

+Currently Pardot-only users are supported while SSO users remain unsupported.
+For more information please read [this document](https://help.salesforce.com/articleView?id=pardot_sf_connector_setup_user_sync_considerations.htm&type=5)

 > Both User and API keys are unique to individual users.
 API keys are valid for 60 minutes.
 In contrast, user keys are valid indefinitely.

 #### Sample POST Request